miltonjonat/rollups-espresso/README.md

 To implement the proposed architecture, this repository contains the following components:

-- `dehashing-server`: a simple HTTP server that receives requests for InputBox inputs and Espresso blocks (and potentially other data sources), returning the corresponding data.
+- [io-service](./io-service/): a simple HTTP server that receives requests for InputBox inputs and Espresso blocks (and potentially other data sources), returning the corresponding data.
 This component is expected to run inside the Cartesi Node
-- `echo-espresso`: a back-end that requests data from both the InputBox and Espresso in a well-defined order, and outputs a notice repeating ("echoing") each payload received
+- [echo-espresso](./echo-espresso/): a back-end that requests data from both the InputBox and Espresso in a well-defined order, and outputs a notice repeating ("echoing") each payload received

 ## Running